sbl1996/ygo-agent/README.md

 ## Roadmap

 ### Environment
+- Support more cards (first windbot and top tier decks)
-- Generation of yrpX replay files
+- Generation of yrpX and yrp3d replay files
 - Support EDOPro

+### YGO
+- Implement AI deck building
+- Support BO3, able to exploit information from previous duels

-### Training
+### RL
-- League training (AlphaStar, ROA-Star)
+- Fast fine-tuning methods for new decks
+- Zero-shot generalization of new cards
+- MCTS Planning
-- Nash equilibrium training (OSFP, DeepNash)
+- Nash equilibrium and League training
-- Individual agent for first and second player
-- Centralized critic with full observation

-### Inference
-- Export as SavedModel
-- MCTS-based planning

-### Documentation
-- JAX training
-- Custom cards

 ## Sponsors